Adam Bandt: Pre-parliamentary career

 After finishing university, Bandt worked for student unions.
 During the period before his election to parliament in 2010, he lived in Parkville, Victoria and worked as an industrial and public interest lawyer, becoming a partner at Slater & Gordon, with unions for clients.
 He decided to join the Greens in 2004.
 He had articles published on links between anti-terror legislation and labour laws and worked on issues facing outworkers in the textiles industry.
 Bandt said he also represented firefighters and coal workers "dealing with privatisation."

 In 2006, Bandt published a paper entitled "The Wages of Fear: Labour Laws and Terror".

 In 2008, having gone part-time at Slater & Gordon in order to do so, Bandt completed a PhD at Monash University, supervised by cultural theorist Andrew Milner, with his thesis titled "Work to Rule: Rethinking Pashukanis, Marx and Law".
 It states: "This thesis is an attempt to rethink Marxist legal theory."
 In 2012, he described his thesis as looking "at the connection between globalisation and the trend of governments to take away peoples' rights by suspending the rule of law", saying he "reviewed authors who write about the connection between the economy and the law from across the political spectrum", ultimately arguing "that governments increasingly don't accept that people have inalienable rights".
 His thesis was embargoed for three years in the hopes of having it published as a book.

-In 2009, Bandt published a paper arguing that emergencies, such as the global financial crisis and war on terror, have been used by neoliberal "strong states" to "undermine basic rights".
+In 2009, Bandt published a paper arguing that emergencies, such as the 2008 financial crisis and war on terror, have been used by neoliberal "strong states" to "undermine basic rights".

-Member of Parliament (2010–present)
+Member of Parliament (2010–2025)

+2007 federal election

 Bandt was preselected to stand as the Greens candidate for the federal division of Melbourne at the 2007 election against Labor's Lindsay Tanner, the incumbent Shadow Minister for Finance, who retained the seat.
-Bandt finished with 22.8 percent of the primary vote, an increase of 3.8 percent, and 45.3 percent of the two-candidate preferred vote after out-polling the Liberal party's Andrea Del Ciotto following the allocation of preferences.
+Bandt finished with 22.8 percent of the primary vote, an increase of 3.8 percent, and 45.3 percent of the two-candidate preferred vote after out-polling the Liberal Party's Andrea Del Ciotto following the allocation of preferences.
 Nationally, he was the most successful candidate of any minor party contesting a House of Representatives seat.